MicrosoftDocs/entra-docs/docs/architecture/authenticate-applications-and-users.md

 ---
 # Authenticate applications and users with Microsoft Entra ID

-A primary function Microsoft Entra ID has for apps is authentication, the process in which users declare their identity with a personal identifier, like a username or email address, and provide proof of that identity.
+A primary Microsoft Entra ID function for apps is authentication, the process in which users declare their identity with a personal identifier, like a username or email address.
+Proof of the identity is provided.
 The proof could be a password, multifactor authentication artifact, a biometric, or passwordless consent.

 This article describes how applications use Microsoft Entra ID to authenticate users and applications.
 It's the third in a series of articles on how Independent Software Developers (ISV) can build and optimize their applications for Microsoft Entra ID.
 In this series, you can learn more about these topics:

 - [Microsoft Entra ID for Independent Software Developers](guide-for-independent-software-developers.md) describes how to use this cloud-based identity and access management service to enable employees to access resources with your application.
 - [Establish applications in the Microsoft Entra ID ecosystem](establish-applications.md) describes how to use the [Microsoft Entra admin center](https://entra.microsoft.com/) or the Microsoft Graph Application Programming Interface (API) to register apps in a Microsoft Entra ID tenant.
-- [Authorize applications, resources, and workloads](authorize-applications-resources-workloads.md) discusses authorization when an individual human interacts with and directs an application, when APIs act on behalf of a user, and when applications or services work independently.
+- [Authorize applications, resources, and workloads](authorize-applications-resources-workloads.md) discusses authorization when an individual human interacts with and directs an application, when APIs act for a user.
+In addition, when applications or services work independently.
 - [Customize tokens](customize-tokens.md) helps you to build security into applications with ID tokens and access tokens from Microsoft Entra ID.
 It describes the information that you can receive in Microsoft Entra ID tokens and how you can customize them.

 ## Request tokens

 Applications request a token from Microsoft Entra ID.
-After receiving the token, apps can use the information in that token to identify the user.
+After apps receive the token, they can use the information in that token to identify the user.
 When you build on Microsoft Entra ID, users can authenticate many applications with a single registered Microsoft Entra ID account (SSO).
 The SSO authentication method allows users to sign in to multiple independent software systems using one set of credentials.

 Protocols that developers can use to request a token from Microsoft Entra ID use a browser to connect the user to the Microsoft Entra ID website.
 This website enables the user to have a private conversation with Microsoft Entra ID.
 An application isn't a participant in that private conversation.
 Apps launch the Microsoft Entra ID website where the user initiates the authentication process.
 After the authentication process is complete, Microsoft Entra ID redirects the user back to the application, with or without a token.